ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 :::info

 The token bridge deployment process depends on the type of Orbit chain.
-In the following steps the main flow is the same for all different types of Orbit chain except [step 1](#step-1) which is only needed for **Custom fee token** Orbit chains, and [step 5](#step-5), just for ETH-based Orbit chains.
+In the following steps, the main flow is the same for all different kinds of Orbit chains except [step 1](#step-1), which is only needed for **Custom fee token** Orbit chains, and [step 5](#step-5), just for ETH-based Orbit chains.

 :::